Alireza Mashaghi

 During his academic career, Mashaghi has been affiliated with various institutions including Harvard University, Leiden University, Massachusetts Institute of Technology, Delft University of Technology, ETH Zurich, Max Planck Institutes, and AMOLF.
-Mashaghi has published more than 100 papers in peer-reviewed scientific journals including several papers in Nature and Nature specialty journals.
-He worked and co-authored with Cees Dekker, Anthony A. Hyman, Colin Adams, Donald E. Ingber, Huib Bakker, Reza Dana, and Petra Schwille.
-He serves on editorial board of several journals including Nano Research and Scientific Reports.
+Mashaghi has published more than 150 papers in peer-reviewed scientific journals including several papers in Nature and Nature specialty journals.
+He worked and co-authored with Hans Clevers, Cees Dekker, Anthony A. Hyman, Colin Adams, Erica Flapan, Donald E. Ingber, Huib Bakker, Reza Dana, and Petra Schwille.
+He serves on editorial board of several journals including Nano Research.

 In 2018, Mashaghi has been named as "Discoverer of the Year" by Leiden University.
 He is the recipient of several awards including an honorarium from American Chemical Society.